franqsbepop/MScStochasticsFinancialMathematics/CalibratingLocalStochasticVol/README.md

 # Abstract of master research thesis  titled "Calibration of Local Stochastic Volatility models in a conic finance setting using Artificial Neural Networks"
 By Diogo Franquinho

-In this thesis, we study the calibration of Local Stochastic Volatility (LSV) models using artificial neural networks, building upon prior work by C. Cuchiero, W. Khosrawi, and J.
+In this thesis we study the calibration of Local Stochastic Volatility (LSV) models using artificial neural networks.
+We leverage the proposed methodology and techniques presented in C. Cuchiero, W. Khosrawi, and J. Teichmann.
-Teichmann.
 “A generative adversarial network approach to calibration of local stochastic volatility models”.
 In: Risks 8.4 (2020), p.
-101. The proposed method approximates the map between market prices and model parameters by using a feed-forward neural network to approximate the local volatility component in our model.
-The method allows us to circumvent the computation of Dupire’s formula and avoid the interpolation of the volatility surface.
-We extend the prior work from the one-price setting to the two- price setting, using the conic finance framework.
-This allows us to consider only the information available in the market and derive calibrated bid and ask prices.
+101 to seamlessly approximate the map between market prices and model parameters using a feed-forward neural network.
+The methodology is fully data-driven and allows us to circumvent the strenuous computation of Dupire’s formula and avoids the interpolation of the volatility surface.
+Furthermore, we extended the method to handle the two-price system described in the framework of conic finance.
+Consequently, the directional nature of prices observed in markets is taken into account, allowing us to consider only information available in the market to derive calibrated bid and ask prices.
 Our method is evaluated through a numerical analysis that involves calibrating it with real market data and comparing the results against a benchmark model and method.

 # The code provided builds on the work of "Deep  Calibration of Local Stochastic Volatility models "